 2. Causes Kidney Stones: Excess sodium from salt can also cause the body to excrete more calcium in the urine.
 This calcium can form kidney stones.
 Kidney stones cause symptoms such as severe pain in the body, fever and chills, nausea and vomiting, burning sensation while urinating, and blood in the urine.

 3. High Blood Pressure: Excess salt intake can cause high blood pressure or hypertension.
-Babies who consume too much salt develop hypertension as adults.
+Babies who consume too much salt can develop hypertension as adults.

 5. Brittle Bones: Too much salt consumption causes increased sodium levels in the body.
 This, in turn, causes excretion of too much calcium.
 Thus, the body loses calcium, which is essential for the development of strong bones.
-The calcium depletion can lead to a condition called osteoporosis which makes the bones thin and brittle.
+Calcium depletion can lead to a condition called osteoporosis which makes the bones thin and brittle.

 6. Tooth Decay: Consuming excessive amounts of added sugars can cause painful cavities and tooth decay.
 Bacteria in the mouth use sugar from foods to produce acids that damage the teeth.

 7. Obesity: Too much sugar in the diet means more calories.
 Even in an active baby, this could result in a lot of unused calories which get converted to fat and stored in the body.
 Obesity or having excess body fat is very unhealthy for a baby.